garenthoms/fx/_chapters/005-Trading Strategy/001-my-views.md

 ---
-title: Test draft
+title: My Views And Understanding
-slug: test1-draft
+slug: my-views
-abstract: coming soon.
+abstract: Let the other 99% of traders who don't understand forex pay me.
 ---

 I have come to understand that there are two types of traders. technical and fundamental